-Nearly 100 answers came in, and all but one indicated that a funeral would probably be a good thing for the child.
-Some added that the girl should be given the choice of whether to attend the pet’s funeral, and still others recommended that the girl herself be allowed to design and conduct the service.
+In an internet discussion, a woman said her 18-year old cat had died peacefully behind the couch the night before, and now she wondered if it would be wise to ask her 6 year old daughter to attend a small funeral for the pet, or simply "bury him before she gets home from school".
+Nearly 100 answers came in, and all but one indicated that a funeral would probably be a good experience for the child.
+Some added that the girl should be given the choice of whether to attend the pet’s funeral, and others even recommended that the girl herself be allowed to design and conduct the service.

 First, as the contributors to the above mentioned discussion said, it’s important that pet funerals be held only if the child likes the idea.
 (You do not necessarily have to wait for the child to mention it, just be sure that the child is comfortable with the idea before proceeding.)
 All experts say that forcing a child to attend a pet funeral is never a good thing.